-- Social media addiction is a behavioral problem that is characterized by excessive preoccupation with and uncontrollable urges to use social media, spending of inordinate amounts of time and energy on them to the extent that it affects other important areas of life.
+Social media addiction is a behavioral problem characterized by excessive preoccupation with, and uncontrollable urges to, use social media, and spending inordinate amounts of time and energy on them to the extent it affects their other important areas of life.

 Moreover, many social media apps also send regular notifications, which can make it hard to stay switched off.
 For many, it can become addictive.
 They find it hard to resist checking how many comments or likes their posts have had.

 The problem is far more ubiquitous than we might imagine.
 Psychologists estimate as many as 5 to 10% of Americans meet the criteria for social media addiction.